Dispatch's Second Chance (and The Game Awards Predictions)

 The last season was great.
 I think the last season with Vecna was fantastic.

-You'll finish the season finale of season four and then start season five and be like, holy shit, is there a plot line where they all fell into the time hole?
-Vecna summoned the timehole.
-Yeah, no.
+Dude, yeah, you'll finish the season finale of season four and then start season five and be like, holy shit, is there a plot line where they all fell into the timehole?
+Vecna summoned the time hole.

-And And that is, I think, a great deal of the weirdness genuinely.
-Is that just fine, whatever.
+Yeah, no. And that is, I think, a great deal of the weirdness genuinely.

 There is an inherent kind of detachment, it feels like, maybe, from